 Sean: Oh, yes we have.
 It's up for, it's up for 800 points.

 Host 1: And when is the release date so far?

 Sean: We're really... we're hoping really soon.
 Really, really soon.
 We're, you know, there's, there's a period where, in which Microsoft gets the game and they can take up to thirty days to release it.
 So it's hard to predict an actual date.

 Host 1: So I mean I know you guys have an Xbox Live Arcade EA section on your website.
 When are we going to finally going to hear, like, of new games coming from you guys.

 Sean: Well, that's sort of inside information.
 I can tell you that, you know, there's an appetite for Arcade games in the studio and we do want to make more.
 How's that?

-Host 1: Allright, cool, cool.
+Host 1: Alright, cool, cool.
 Hopefully at E3 we might find out a few, right?

 Sean: Yeah, that's true.

-Host 1: Allright, cool man, thanks a lot man.
+Host 1: Alright, cool man, thanks a lot man.